-For improved modulation, choose expansion valves with balanced port construction and external equalization.
-Table 4, p.
-26, identifies the part number of the valve recommended for TTA/TWA systems.
-The tonnage of the valve should represent the tonnage of the portion of coil that the TXV/ distributor will feed.
+For improved modulation, choose expansion valves with balanced port construction and external equalization. , identifies the part number of the valve recommended for TTA/TWA systems.
+The tonnage of the valve should represent the design tonnage of the portion of coil that the TXV/ distributor will feed.

 Some expansion valve models have built-in check valves for heat pump operation and do not require additional external check valves for reverse flow operation.
-TXVs containing a check valve are identified in Table 4, p.
-26.
+TXVs containing a check valve are identified in .